-To prime coaches to start thinking about how the impact the psychological needs of the young people they coach, we would encourage coaches to reflect on the following question:
+Consequently, we should prime coaches to start thinking about the impact that the basic psychological needs of their athletes have on their athletes’ involvement in sport.
+In doing so, we would encourage coaches to reflect on the following question:

 “How does my coaching encourage my athletes to return to training next week?… To return to play next season?”

 It goes with out saying that coaches want their athletes to get better.
-But those same athletes aren’t going to get better (at least, not because of the coach) if they don’t come back.
+But those same athletes won’t get better if they don’t come back.
+Their athletes must have the desire — the intrinsic motivation — to turn up every session.

-In short, we are now starting to frame thinking around how can we, as coaches, create experiences that are intrinsically motivating for athletes (that is, experiences that are inherently satisfying in and of themselves).
+In short, we are now starting to frame thinking around how we, as coaches, can create experiences that help our athletes develop the intrinsic motivation to participate, engage, and then return.
+Such motivation requires us to facilitate participatory environments that are inherently satisfying, in and of themselves.

-This is where Self-Determination Theory provides a useful framework — as it outlines the necessary components to make an experience intrinsically motivating.
+This is where Self-Determination Theory provides a useful framework — by outlining the components of an experience that drive intrinsic motivation.

 What Is Self-Determination Theory?